cngshow/isaac_rest/API ChangeLog.md

 Bug fixes should not be documented here, rather, than should be documented in the changelog file.

 *** Don't forget to update the value in the class RestSystemInfo ***
+* 2017/06/05 - 1.15.3
+    * Moving extendedDescriptionTypeConcept from RestSememeDescriptionCreate down into RestSememeDescriptionUpdate (which is a parent of RestSememeDescriptionCreate)
+        The end result of this move is that extendedDescriptionTypeConcept is now available for direct edit during a description update.
+This, in conjunction with a change to filter out nested sememes of type DYNAMIC_SEMEME_EXTENDED_DESCRIPTION_TYPE will prevent inadvertent cases of creating multiple extended description types on a single description.
 * 2017/06/05 - 1.15.2
     * Reverting out some changes to /write/1/intake/vetsXML so we go back to accepting XML directly